 How to Fix Magisk Process Error Installation Failed

 Check Zip Format

-Magisk can only work with ZIP or IMG format files that are compressed.
+Magisk can only work with compressed ZIP or IMG format files.
 Attempting to install any other file format will result in installation errors.
 Occasionally, the flashing zip downloaded from the internet could be in 7z or RAR format.
-In order to obtain the Magisk-compatible ZIP or IMG formats, you must extract these files.
+To obtain the Magisk-compatible ZIP or IMG formats, you must extract these files.

 Check App Storage Permissions

-In many cases, it is quite possible that the ZIP file is correct and valid, but the file manager app you use within Magisk does not have storage permissions.
+The ZIP file may be correct and valid in many cases, but the file manager app you use within Magisk does not have storage permissions.
 So eventually, Magisk will start the installation process, but will not be able to find the file and hence the installation error!

-So to fix this, you have to make sure the app has relevant storage permission.
-Assuming you will be using EX File explorer as a file manager app, here are the steps to give storage permissions.
+To fix this, you have to make sure the app has relevant storage permissions.
+Assuming you will be using EX File Explorer as a file manager app, here are the steps to give storage permissions.

+How to Fix Magisk Process Error Installation Failed